StevenMox/stevenmox/_posts/2017-01-31-Here-Goes-Another-One.markdown

 date:   2017-01-31
 categories: jekyll update
 ---
-Not really a post persay but just 2 things I came accross that I thought should share 🙃
+Not really a post persay but just 2 things I came across that I thought should share 🙃

 <b>"I am prepared for the worst, but hope for the best" - Benjamin Disaraeli</b>